S.R.I.W., S.F.P.I and Safran Aero Boosters join forces to create a state-of-the-art center to test compressors for aviation of the future

 Located in Liège, Belgium, these new facilities of more than 3,000 sq.m., will be able to validate breakthrough innovations to meet the major environmental challenges of the aviation sector.
 Operational from 2023, they will be a real laboratory serving the industrial world but also universities and research centers.

-BeCOVER will offer a unique test facility in Europe, with its outstanding technical capabilities, in particular a closed loop, which will enable turbomachinery to be tested at altitude conditions.
+BeCOVER will offer a unique test facility in Europe, with its outstanding technical capabilities, in particular a closed-loop system, which will enable turbomachinery to be tested at altitude conditions.

 BeCOVER will operate the test center autonomously and will entrust its design and construction to the "test cells" entity of Safran Aero Boosters, the world leader in this field.
 The best techniques for optimizing resource consumption (energy, water, etc.) will be used.
 Special attention will also be paid to reducing noise emissions and integrating the site into the landscape, with a semi-buried building.

-"The investment in BeCOVER must of course generate revenue, says Olivier Vanderijst, Chairman of the S.R.I.W.
-Management Committee, but also enable our industries and research centers to maintain a competitive advantage in the upcoming aeronautics revolution, with the goal of achieving carbon neutrality.
+"The investment in BeCOVER must of course generate revenue, but also enable our industries and research centers to maintain a competitive advantage in the upcoming aeronautics revolution, with the goal of achieving carbon neutrality.
 The partnership with Safran brings an industrial skill useful to several sectors, and also consolidates a company located in Wallonia that irrigates an ecosystem of advanced subcontractors."

-"Participating in BeCOVER is another example of the SFPI's investment strategy: support sustainable projects, with a long-term industrial vision, while perpetuating technological activities and expertise in Belgium, explains Koen Van Loo, CEO of the S.F.P.I.
+"Participating in BeCOVER is another example of the SFPI's investment strategy: support sustainable projects, with a long-term industrial vision, while perpetuating technological activities and expertise in Belgium.
 With BeCover, SFPI is excited to support the development of tomorrow's aircraft engines: lighter, cleaner and more environmentally friendly."

 The S.R.I.W.
 (Société Régionale dʼInvestissement de Wallonie) contributes to the development of the economy by intervening financially in the development projects of Walloon companies or companies established in Wallonia.
 It participates in their growth, alongside private investors, via equity investments but also loans.